Lynch08/Machine_Learning_And_Statistics_2023/readme.md

 ## Notebook Descriptions
 #### ttest.ipynb
 This notebook demonstrates how to perform a t-test for comparing two sample means.
 It includes explanations of the t-test concept, assumptions, and step-by-step implementation using random generarated data from Python and libraries such as NumPy and SciPy.
 I alson demonstrate how to investigate a sample of data from patients, of different ages and sex, of their blood pressure before and after they had recieved treatment using the ttest.
+The notebook is structured into three parts:

+**Part 1:** Overview of Data and Statistical Problem Solving
+It starts with an introduction to statistical problem-solving and the importance of understanding data.
+This section sets the foundation for the subsequent parts by explaining the significance of statistical methods in real-world scenarios.

+**Part 2:** Performing Paired t-test with Simulated Data
+Here, we walk through the process of performing a paired t-test using randomly generated data from the NumPy library.
+This hands-on demonstration illustrates the steps involved in applying the t-test and interpreting its results.

+**Part 3:** Applying Paired t-test to Online Data
+In the final part, we take the concepts learned earlier and apply them to real online data.
+By utilizing the paired t-test, we showcase how to analyze and draw meaningful insights from actual datasets.

+The intention of this notebook is to provide practical insights into statistical methods, focusing on their applications and significance.
+While we touch on the mathematical foundations, the emphasis is on understanding when and why specific methods are used, rather than delving deeply into mathematical intricacies.

 #### regression.ipynb
 In this notebook, you'll learn about linear regression analysis.
 It covers the basics of linear regression, how to fit a linear regression model to data, and how to interpret the results.
-Python libraries such as NumPy, pandas, and scikit-learn are used for this analysis.
+Python libraries such as NumPy, pandas, scipy and scikit-learn are used for this analysis.
+The notebook is structured as follows:

+**Section 1:** Introduction to Linear Regression
+We kick off by introducing the fundamental concepts of Linear Regression.
+This statistical method serves as the cornerstone for predicting target variables based on predictor variables.
+This section lays the groundwork for the subsequent explorations.

+**Section 2:** Predicting Broad Jump Length in the NFL Combine
+In this practical case study, we leverage Linear Regression to analyze weight and broad jump length data from the NFL Combine in 2020.
+By utilizing Python libraries like Pandas, Matplotlib, Seaborn, and Scipy, we investigate the predictive relationship between weight and broad jump performance.

+**Section 3:** Predicting NFL Touchdowns
+Expanding our scope, we apply Linear Regression to predict a more complex outcome: NFL touchdowns.
+Using Scikit-Learn, a powerful machine learning library, we process and analyze data related to NFL touchdowns.
+By training a Linear Regression model, we aim to predict the number of touchdowns a player, specifically quarterbacks, will score based on various factors.

-# Other Files in the Repo
+## Other Files in the Repo

 #### requirements.txt